zenmumbler/krystal/README.md

 	- simple API with clear rules
 	- integrated with language constructs (e.g. range for loop)
 	- clear error messages in parser for syntax errors and in exceptions when using values
-	- speed and memory usage good, limited by your std lib
+	- speed and memory usage limited by your std lib, but second only to rapidjson right now using clang & libc++
 - fully conformant to JSON spec
 	- correctly parses entire jsonchecker test suite
 - UTF-8 only files and strings for now